Reminder |

 We also need to let the browser know when we are ending the HTML document

-To end most codes in HTML we simply need to put a backslash before the same code
+To end most codes in HTML we simply need to put a backslash before the

 as follows </HTML>